-arbrown@butlercc.edu or 316.218.6279 or
+arbrown@butlercc.edu or

-Susan Forrest, Professor

-sforrest@butlercc.edu or 316.655.3251
+Susan Forrest 316-655-3251 sforrest@butlercc.edu

 The Associate in Science in biological science is designed for students planning to seek to transfer to a four-year college and requires a minimum of 20 credit hours in requirements in addition to the general education requirements.
 Are you curious about the living world around you?
 Enroll in the Butler Biological Science programs and prepare for a bright future in the fields of healthcare, environmental, biological sciences and veterinary medicine.
 Covering the breadth of microbiology to human physiology to environmental sciences, from the smallest organisms to our human world and ties that connect them all, the biological sciences describe how the living world works.
 The science of life is relevant to us all.